revell-logo

 Main tube diameter affects several factors:

 1-inch Tubes: The American standard offers wide compatibility with rings and mounts.
 Most hunting scopes use 1-inch tubes, providing adequate adjustment range for typical applications.
-They’re lighter and require less ring height.
+They are lighter and require less ring height.

-30mm Tubes: European-influenced design providing approximately 20% more adjustment range.
+30mm Tubes: European-influenced design providing approximately twenty percent more adjustment range.
 The larger tube allows more elevation adjustment for extreme long-range shooting.
-Contrary to marketing claims, 30mm tubes don’t inherently transmit more light – that depends on lens design.
+Contrary to marketing claims, 30mm tubes do not inherently transmit more light – that depends on lens design and coatings.

 34mm/35mm Tubes: Specialized competition and tactical scopes increasingly use these ultra-large tubes for maximum adjustment range.
 Unless shooting beyond 1000 yards regularly, the extra size and weight rarely justify the benefits.